cogentcore/cogent/README.md

 # TODO

 * add icons for symbols and get the merge thing to work
-* symbolsview click not working
+* symbolsview: textview still not jumping to line correctly

 * Editable Chooser doesn't work with shift-tab -- requires focus prev fix to work properly!